Aoi020608/LiskNFTChain/algorithms-recursion/README.md

 - every time we are using a tree or converting something into a tree, consider recursion.
 - divide and conquer using recursion

+1. Divided into a number of subproblems that are smaller instances of the same problem.
+2. Each instance of the subproblem is identical in nature.
+3. The solutions of each subproblem can be combined to solve the problem at hand.

 ## References
 - https://2ality.com/2015/06/tail-call-optimization.html